RECENT AND

 On October 21, 2021, members of a white supremacist group, Patriot Front, spray painted over a massive, colorful mural in a public park in a majority-Black community in Richmond, Virginia, honoring Richmond-born tennis legend Arthur Ashe near the once-segregated courts where the young Grand Slam champion learned to play.
 Patriot Front, a group that calls for the formation of a white ethno-state, filmed themselves painting their logo over Ashe’s face.

-On October 18, 2022, two Richmond residents filed suit against the group, its founder and national director, Thomas Rousseau; network director Paul Gancarz; two other identified members; and 23 “John Doe” defendants, looking to the Lawyers’ Committee for Civil Rights Under Law and co-counsel Paul, Weiss and Hunton Andrews Kurth for legal representation.
+On October 18, 2022, two Richmond residents filed suit against the group, its founder and national director, Thomas Rousseau; network director Paul Gancarz; two other identified Patriot Front members; and 23 “John Doe” defendants, looking to the Lawyers’ Committee for Civil Rights Under Law and co-counsel Paul, Weiss and Hunton Andrews Kurth for legal representation.
+Plaintiffs later amended the complaint, adding four more identified Patriot Front members as defendants.

 In their federal lawsuit filed in U.S. District Court for the Eastern District of Virginia, the suit claims that the vandalism represented an act of intimidation, and accuses the Patriot Front of targeting the neighborhood, making the neighborhood feel unsafe.
 The lawsuit alleges conspiracy to violate civil rights under the Ku Klux Klan Act of 1871 as well as intimidation based on racial animosity under Virginia state law, among other claims.

-In March 2024, the court denied the defendants’ motion to dismiss in its entirety, and the case is moving into discovery.
+In March 2024, the court denied the defendants’ motion to dismiss in its entirety.

 Against Hate

-• If you have questions or would like to get in touch with the Center, we are pleased to connect with you in person, by phone or by email.
+- If you have questions or would like to get in touch with The Center to Combat Hate, we are pleased to connect with you in person, by phone or by email.

-• Submit questions and sign up to receive the latest news on the Center and to learn about upcoming events.
+- Submit questions and sign up to receive the latest news on The Center to Combat Hate and to learn about upcoming events.

 with us